sap-tutorials/sap-build-apps/tutorials/build-apps-workflow-trigger/build-apps-workflow-trigger.md

     ![Object binding](objectbinding.png)

-    Click click **Formula > Formula**.
-Remove the existing formula, and copy the following:
+    Click **Formula**, then click on the existing formula, and replace it with the following:

     ```JavaScript
-    { salesorderdetails: SET_KEY(data["Trigger Workflow1"].salesorderdetails, "orderAmount", NUMBER(data["Trigger Workflow1"].salesorderdetails.orderAmount)) }
+    {salesorderdetails: {division: "1010", orderDate: NOW("YYYY-MM-DD"), orderAmount: NUMBER(data["Trigger Workflow1"].salesorderdetails.orderAmount), orderNumber: "1234", shipToParty: data["Trigger Workflow1"].salesorderdetails.shipToParty, salesOrderType: "OR", shippingCountry: "Barbados", salesOrganisation: "10", distributionChannel: "1000", expectedDeliveryDate: data["Trigger Workflow1"].salesorderdetails.expectedDeliveryDate, material: data["Trigger Workflow1"].salesorderdetails.material}}
     ```

+    Click **Save**.

     >**What does the formula do?**
     >
-    >All of the data we want to send should already be in our data variable, since we bound it to the input boxes.
-But sometimes number values inadvertently are sent as text, and we want to make sure the order amount is sent as a number.
+    >The 4 main fields we want to send should already be in our data variable, since we bound it to the input boxes.
+But we need to:
     >
-    >`SET_KEY` sends our object, with certain (key) fields updated.
+    >- Send values for some other fields.
+    >- Format the number value for the order amount.
+    >- Set the order date to today.
+    >
+    >You can do all this field by field -- using the **Object with properties** binding -- but to save time we gave you the formula.
+    >
+    >If you want to explore, open the binding for the **Record** field and select **Object with properties** and you can see the UI where you can set each field by hand.

 5. Drag a **Toast** flow function onto the canvas, and connect the **top** output of the **Create record** flow function to it.